Harvesting on-site renewable energy

 Every variable of the building’s passive design is evaluated using the energy models.
 The models also predict how much energy savings can be achieved by implementing additional energy conservation measures.
 Ultimately, the energy model determines how many photovoltaics are required to offset the energy needs of the building.
 Additional energy-related factors such as operating hours, thermostat set points, and plug loads become enormously important when all power must be generated onsite.

-The energy demands for The Kendeda Building are higher than other Living Buildings.
-The building is set up for occupancy 18 hours a day, 365 days a year, with a flexible program and high energy output demands.
+The energy demands for The Kendeda Building are higher than other certified Living Buildings.
+The building is open 15 hours a day Monday-Friday for 51 weeks of the year.
+It hosts regularly-scheduled classes, labs, tours, and evening and weekend events.
+The extended hours and activities result in high energy usage demands.
 Anticipated high pedestrian traffic will increase demand on everything from toilets to lights as well as the heating, ventilating, and air conditioning (HVAC) system – all driving demand on the PV array and the net positive water supply.

 Borrowing Water and Energy from the Campus Central Loop